mon9AM - 6PM

 The second photo was taken from the Mercantile department looking toward Biltmore Avenue.

-The third photo is an except from the story appearing on the front page of the Asheville Citizen-Times on May 13, 1999.
+The third photo is an excerpt from the story appearing on the front page of the Asheville Citizen-Times on May 13, 1999.